L About AASA / Operations

 Airline Safety Officers are encouraged to share information and learn from each other’s experiences.
 Problem areas identified are discussed and resolved amongst committee members.
-This Committee contributes to the overall improvement of safety, and where appropriate the Committee will make recommendations in respect of proposed regulations or amendment thereof.
+This Committee contributes to the overall improvement of safety, and where appropriate, it will make recommendations in respect of proposed regulations or amendments to existing ones.

 ACS was formed in 1999 by AASA and Board of Airline Representatives of South Africa (BARSA) to provide the following services on behalf of the airlines at ACSA and several private airports: